Get some great tips for an EASY Thanksgiving table and save some time to enjoy your guests!

 (I get my craft paper at either Harbor Freight or the hardware store in the paint aisle.)

 Use the craft paper as a runner down the center of the table.
-You can make it a little more fancy by adding something to each end, like thankful or grateful.
-It also makes clean up a little easier.
+You can make it a little fancier by adding something to each end, like thankful or grateful.
+This trick makes clean up a little easier.

 It also makes a great space for writing special notes or having everyone write something they are grateful for during the meal.